andrew/ultimate-awesome/README.md

 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
 - [awesome-ble](https://github.com/dotintent/awesome-ble) - A collaborative list of Awesome Bluetooth Low Energy (BLE) resources.
 Feel free to contribute!.
 - [awesome-lastfm](https://github.com/jnguyen1098/awesome-lastfm) - A curated list of Last.fm tools and resources.
+- [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-GNN4TDL](https://github.com/Roytsai27/awesome-GNN4TDL) - Graph Neural Networks for Tabular Data Learning (GNN4TDL).
 - [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
 - [awesome-steamdeck](https://github.com/wilco42/awesome-steamdeck) - A collection of awesome things regarding Valve's Steam Deck.
 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-claude](https://github.com/alvinunreal/awesome-claude) - A curated list of awesome things related to Anthropic Claude.
 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
+- [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.
 - [awesome-testing-blogs](https://github.com/ChristoWolf/awesome-testing-blogs) - An awesome, curated list of various software testing related blogs and similar resources.
 - [Awesome-Causal-RL](https://github.com/familyld/Awesome-Causal-RL) - A curated list of causal reinforcement learning resources.
 - [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
-- [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [Aweome-Heathcare-Federated-Learning](https://github.com/monk1337/Aweome-Heathcare-Federated-Learning) - A curated list of Federated Learning papers/articles and recent advancements.
 - [awesome-LLMs-finetuning](https://github.com/pdaicode/awesome-LLMs-finetuning) - Collection of resources for finetuning Large Language Models (LLMs). .
 - [awesome-semantic-understanding-for-aerial-scene](https://github.com/tzxiang/awesome-semantic-understanding-for-aerial-scene) - A curated list of awesome resources for semantic understanding of aerial scene.
 - [awesome-xrpl](https://github.com/wojake/awesome-xrpl) - 😎 Awesome projects, links, and stuff with the XRPL, aka XRP Ledger.
-- [awesome-hexo-theme](https://github.com/Ailln/awesome-hexo-theme) - 🌟排名前 10 的 Hexo 主题 | Top 10 Hexo theme.
 - [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
 - [SecondaryAwesomeCollection](https://github.com/DeepTecher/SecondaryAwesomeCollection) - 收集深度学习相关的awesome 资源列表,欢迎补充.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
-- [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-kagi-css](https://github.com/kawaiier/awesome-kagi-css) - A collection of custom Kagi themes with screenshots.
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
 - [Awesome-Crystal-GNNs](https://github.com/kdmsit/Awesome-Crystal-GNNs) - This repository contains a collection of resources and papers on GNN Models on Crystal Solid State Materials.